 - At higher price decks, wider spaced wells benefit from the traditional Wolfcamp design, but all tightly spaced wells are more economic at smaller completion designs.
 NBL should be tuning the completion designs to the spacing they intend to implement in each section.

 - Noble can save ~$168MM on capital costs and increase NPV10 of these DUCs by $112MM if they switch to the lower completion design across the entire DUC inventory.

 - NBL should consider reducing completion job sizes given the short term impact on cash as they complete through their inventory.

 Analysis like this can be used to further study and drive better business decisions to maximize returns.
-See below a video of a walk-through on this analysis and insights.
 If you would like to learn more about our software or have questions about this analysis, drop us a line and we will get in touch.